Understanding and Increasing Efficiency of Frank-Wolfe Adversarial Training: Introduction

 \section{Introduction}

-Deep neural networks (DNN) are powerful models that have achieved excellent performance across various domains \cite{LeCun:2015} by exploiting hierarchical representations of data.
-As these models are being deployed across industries, such as healthcare and autonomous driving, robustness and interpretability concerns become increasingly important.
-Several organizations have also have identified important principles of artificial intelligence (AI) that include notions of reliability and transparency \cite{google:blog, microsoft:blog, dod:blog}.
+Deep neural networks (DNN) achieve excellent performance across various domains \cite{LeCun:2015}.
+As these models are deployed across industries (e.g., healthcare or autonomous driving), concerns of robustness and reliability become increasingly important.
+Several organizations have identified important principles of artificial intelligence (AI) that include the notions of reliability and transparency \cite{google:blog, microsoft:blog, dod:blog}.

-One issues of such large capacity models is that small, carefully chosen input perturbations, known as adversarial perturbations, can lead to incorrect predictions~\cite{goodfellow:2015}.
+One issue of large capacity models such as DNNs is that small, carefully chosen input perturbations, known as adversarial perturbations, can lead to incorrect predictions~\cite{goodfellow:2015}.
 Various enhancement methods have been proposed to defend against adversarial perturbations \cite{kurakin:2017, ros2018:gradreg, madry2018:at, md2019:cure}.
-One of the best performing algorithms is adversarial training (AT) \cite{madry2018:at}, which is formulated as a robust optimization problem \cite{Shaham:2018}.
+One of the best performing algorithms is adversarial training (\textsc{AT}) \cite{madry2018:at}, which is formulated as a robust optimization problem \cite{Shaham:2018}.
 Computation of optimal adversarial perturbations is NP-hard \cite{Weng:2018} and approximate methods are used to solve the inner maximization.
-The most popular approximate method that has been proven to be successful is projected gradient descent (PGD).
-Training against weaker attacks can reduce the computational cost but leads to strong robustness against weak attacks and brittleness against stronger attacks.
-This can be due to gradient obfuscation \cite{Uesato:2018, Athalye:2018}, a phenomena where networks learn to defend against gradient-based attacks by making the loss landscape highly non-linear.
-Another sign of gradient obfuscation is when adversarial attacks computed with a few iterations fail but black-box attacks successfully find adversarial perturbations \cite{Uesato:2018, simba:2019}.
-Frank-Wolfe (FW) optimization has been recently proposed in \cite{Chen:2020} and was shown to effectively fool standard networks with less distortion.
+The most popular approximate method that has been proven to be successful is projected gradient descent (\textsc{PGD}) \cite{Croce:2020}.
+Frank-Wolfe (\textsc{FW}) optimization has been recently proposed in \cite{Chen:2020} and was shown to effectively fool standard networks with less distortion, and can be efficiently used to generate sparse counterfactual perturbations to explain model predictions and visualize principal class features \cite{Roberts:MLVis:2021}.